mattwaite/JOUR307-Data-Journalism/syllabus.md

 __Course description:__

 Every day, more of our lives is being stored in a database somewhere.
 With that explosion of data, reporters more than ever need the skills to analyze and understand data to then write the stories hidden in the information.
 Gone are the days when a reporter could grab a notebook and say “I suck at math.”
 If that’s what you aspire to, leave now.
 Don’t want to be that reporter?
 Welcome to data journalism.
 The best reporters harness the right tools to get the story.
 In this class, we’ll use brainpower and software to look at raw data -- not summarized and already reported information --  to do investigative reporting.
 We’re going to get our hands dirty with spreadsheets, databases, maps, some basic stats and, time permitting, some stuff I’ll call “serious future s**t.”
-And in the end, we’ve got a project to produce.
+And we're going to do journalism.
 So buckle up and hold on.

 __Course goals:__